 In December 1991, the USSR (Union of Soviet Socialist Republics) disintegrated when 11 Soviet Republics announced that they would no longer be part of the Soviet Union.
 At the time, these ‘states’ declared that they would establish a Commonwealth of Independent States instead.
-These were:

 The Russian Federation

 The 3 Baltic states; Latvia, Lithuania, and Estonia, had already declared independence, and only Georgia remained, which also fell out after 2 years.

 Russia thus became an independent Republic in 1991, with the fall of the once mighty Soviet Union.

 A number of factors are responsible for the unfolding of this monumental event.
 The reasons are rooted in the unique composition and history, both political and economic, of the former Soviet Union itself.

 The Soviet Union was born in 1917 after the fall of Czarist Russia.
 A socialist state was created in the territory that had once belonged to the Russian Empire.
 In 1922, Russia joined the Soviet Union and Lenin became its first leader.
 What was to be a state built on the Communist ideology quickly transformed into a totalitarian state, which was no less repressive than the one it had eliminated.
 The brutal policies continued during Stalin’s reign and maintained the control of the single party over the entire population.
 After Stalin’s death in 1953, the leaders shifted focus to the Cold War with the western powers that escalated into an arms race with the United States.

 Meanwhile, many issues had emerged within the socialist state, that eventually would get out of control.
 The non-Russian ethnic groups resisted the totalitarian regime.
 The economy fell into shambles, particularly when so much money was being focused on the arms race.
 Most importantly, the basis of the Union which was the ideology of Communism could not take root, leading to the fall of the superstructure was imminent.